- About Us

 Although rooted in tradition, oak framed buildings do not have to be stuck in the past.
-With the advance of modern building materials such as Structural Insulated Panels (SIPs), Solar PV’s, triple glazing and steel, the potential to create almost any desired shape and space in one’s new home has been unlocked.
+With the advance of modern building materials such as Structural Insulated Panels (SIPs), solar photovoltaic panels, triple glazing and steel, the potential to create almost any desired shape and space in one’s new home has been unlocked.

 Mr Manning tapped into this potential, conceiving a vision of a home that centred around oak as a material but not as the main emphasis.
 He imagined a home that showcased other materials such as steel and glass, and a home that was sophisticated in its energy usage, heating and insulation.

 With a design brief to create a simple, flexible and elegant family house capable of future adaptations with minimal fuss, Mike Hope from Roderick James Architects LLP worked closely with Carpenter Oak and the client to build a unique contemporary timber frame structure which would be aesthetically impressive but also a highly efficient low energy home using cutting edge construction methods.

 MVHR (Mechanical Ventilation / Heat Recovery) is used very effectively in this extremely well-insulated home resulting in extremely low running costs.

 Carpenter Oak Ltd also built the staircase using laminated kiln dried oak and stainless steel.
 One side of the stair hung from the floor above increasing the usable space downstairs and giving the stairs an impression of lightness.